12 whole chicken wings

 Place a 6-quart saucepan with a steamer basket and 1 inch of water in the bottom over high heat, cover and bring to a boil.

 Remove the tips of the wings and discard or save for making stock.
 Using kitchen shears, or a knife, separate the wings at the joint.
 Place the wings into the steamer basket, cover, reduce the heat to medium and steam for 10 minutes.
-Remove the wings from the basket and carefully pat dry.
-Lay the wings out on a cooling rack set in a half sheet pan lined with paper towels and place in the refrigerator for 1 hour.
+Carefully remove the wings from the basket and pat dry.
+Lay the wings out on a cooling rack set in a half sheet pan lined with paper towels and refrigerate for 1 hour.

-Replace the paper towels with parchment paper.
-Roast on the middle rack of the oven for 20 minutes.
-Turn the wings over and cook another 20 minutes or until meat is cooked through and the skin is golden brown.
+Replace the paper towels with parchment paper or foil to prevent chicken juices from baking on to the pan.
+Roast on the middle rack of the oven for 20 minutes, and then turn the wings over and cook another 20 minutes or until meat is cooked through and the skin is golden brown.